According to data from National Geographic, the sun radiates enough energy in 15 minutes to equal energy consumption of the entire world for ONE YEAR.

 So how is it possible to have lighting for growing plants indoor that is actually more efficient than the sun?

-And why is it typically a shade of purple???
+And why is it often a shade of purple???

-The idea that plants need exposure to daylight for perfect growing conditions has persisted during the sustained growth of urban farming in the past half-decade.
+The idea that plants need exposure to daylight for perfect growing conditions has persisted during the sustained growth of indoor farming in the past several decades.

-But, as numerous researchers (and an increasingly large amount of growers) are starting to realize, the concept of sunlight as a necessity is, in fact, a flat out myth.
+But, as numerous researchers (and an increasingly large amount of growers) have realized, the concept of sunlight as a necessity is, in fact, a flat out myth.

-Read on to find the step-by-step explanation for why purple LED lighting is ideal for indoor growing...
+Read on to find the step-by-step explanation for how LED lighting is revolutionizing indoor growing, and more!

 The technical answer, in a nutshell, is related to the spectrum of color present in different types of light.
 While good 'ol sunlight contains a variety of color spectra (think rainbows), it turns out that plants only need specific color spectra to grow properly.